When God Looked Like a Snowman

 On that day Jesus said to them, “Go… baptise them in the name of the Father, and of the Son, and of the Holy Spirit.”

-he was also inviting them into a new way of being — a relationship to share, and a name to carry.
+He wasn’t just giving his disciples a mandate to keep his work going; he was inviting them into a new way of being — a shared relationship, and a name to carry forward.

-That name is the one Jesus himself gave us : the Father, the Son and the Holy Spirit — the life of God we now call The Holy Trinity.
+That name is the one Jesus himself gave us: the Father, the Son and the Holy Spirit.

 Today we understand this as:

-• The Holy Spirit — the love that moves within and among us, prompting, strengthening, and guiding.
+The Holy Spirit — the love that moves within us, breathing new life, guiding, stirring, and drawing us into God’s way.

 “I am with you always, to the very end of the age.”